A guide to OKR check-ins

 If we look forward to checking in on our OKRs, that’s a clear sign that our OKRs represent a truly compelling vision of the future that the team is excited to invest its skill, time, and energy in achieving and an agreed, clear way to measure how well we’re reaching that vision.
 It’s also an indicator that the check-in process, itself, provides useful feedback that the team uses to make vital decisions about what to do next.
 If we dread looking at our OKRs, that’s a sign that the OKRs themselves need tweaking, the check-in process is too heavy, or that we don’t see the OKR framework as relevant to our success.
 It may be that we’re simply not empowered enough as a team to use OKRs effectively.

-If we don’t have consistent urgency and excitement around checking in, then our OKRs and the entire OKR process are largely useless.
+If we don’t have consistent urgency and excitement around checking in, then our OKRs aren’t right.

 Getting Started